p10rahulm/your-static-website/archetypes/books.md

         # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
         images = ["img.jpg","img1.jpg"]
 [SEO]
+        # Page description for Search Engines and Social Media shares.
+No longer than 155 characters.
+        description = "This is the page description.
+Tis is an amazing awesome book."
+        # The image below will be used in the SEO (the sharing buttons).
+Please place the image in the static/img folder.
+        image = "bubbles.jpg"
+        author_twitter_handle= "@rahulm"

 # The book details go below
 +++